High school students

-Excel ACT Tutoring
+Excel SAT/ACT Tutoring

 Various scholarships are awarded to students from North American ethnic minority groups and other students from culturally diverse backgrounds.
 Selection for these awards is based on information provided on Calvin’s application for admission.